dries007/CurseMeta/static_md/schemas.md

 - Any key in any JSON file starting with an underscore is to be treated as optional.
 - Any file/data you find that is not specified in here should be treated as non-stable.
+- All static content is served gzipped.
+Accept this whenever possible.
+- There is a 1h cache expiry on all content, content may also be cached by Cloudflare.
+  Don't bypass this when it's not necessary.

 <small>[Credits & Legal](/)</small>

 ## Table of content

 [TOC]

+## Routing

+- Order of tried files:
+  1. `$uri`
+  2. `$uri.html`
+  3. `$uri/`
+- Indexes:
+  1. `index.html`
+  2. `index.json`
+  3. 403 (Directory indexes are disabled.)

 ## Raw data